pitelecom/postgreSQL-cluster/README.md

 This example uses 1 Master and 2 Slaves.
 However it can be scalled up to use more Slaves.
 Contact the Maintainer how to.

-Connect to cluster using pgsql cmd (postgresql-client)
+Connect to cluster using 'psql' cmd (postgresql-client)

 1. Install client (a. external host or b. container connected to Swarm network):
 ```bash